dhellmann/pymotw-3/source/argparse/index.rst

 Simple Examples
 ===============

-Here is a simple example with three different options: a boolean option (``-a``), a simple string option (``-b``), and an integer option (``-c``).
+Here is a simple example with three different options: a Boolean option (``-a``), a simple string option (``-b``), and an integer option (``-c``).